RetroReversing/retroReversing/pages/consoles/nes/Super-Mario-Bros.md

 void Start() // By default its called reset because GhidraNes detected its the reset Vector {
+  SetInterruptDisable(); // Not a real Function, this is just to highlight the call to the SEI instruction to disable all interrupts while initializing the game
   PPUCTRL = 0x10; // Initialize PPU control register 1 to value of binary 00010000 ( See section below why this is the case)

   stackPointer = (uint8_t *) 0xff; // reset the stack pointer

   char currentPPUStatus;

   // Wait for VBlank 1
   do {
     currentPPUStatus = PPUSTATUS;
   } while (currentPPUStatus > -1);

   // Wait for VBlank 2
   do {
     currentPPUStatus = PPUSTATUS;
   } while (currentPPUStatus > -1);